openstack/telemetry-specs/specs/juno/grenade-resource-survivability.rst

 the `javelin code`_ and adding Ceilometer specific entries to the resource definitions.

-The main check that will be facillitated by javelin2 is ensuring the sanity of api queries with a time range that spans the entire window of time within which the Grenade test runs (e.g. -+12 hours from now).
+The main check that will be facilitated by javelin2 is ensuring the sanity of api queries with a time range that spans the entire window of time within which the Grenade test runs (e.g. -+12 hours from now).